 Details about the medical plans, exclusions and waiting periods, can be found in each medical plan document and Summary of Benefits & Coverage (SBC).

-Declination forms must be submitted to the Office of Group Insurance by mail, Fax, email or hand delivery.
+Forms can be submitted to the Office of Group Insurance by mail, Fax, email or hand delivery.

 Because your Medicare coverage begins on the first day of the month in which you turn 65 and your eligibility for the Retiree Group Medical Plan ends on the last day of that month, you could qualify for a reduced premium rate for your birthday month if you have Medicare parts A and B.

 You will receive notifications from Blue Cross as well as the Office of Group Insurance; however, you may contact our office if you would like additional information.